FREQUENTLY ASKED

 [Back to Top]

-Should I file my CLE compliance report if I have not completed all of my MCLE-LEPR-SA/MH course work?
+CLE compliance report if I have not completed all of my MCLE-LEPR-SA/MH course

 Answer:

-No. If you have not earned
+No. If you have not earned all of your required

-the report without completing the course work.
-Wait until you have completed the course
+report without completing the course work.

-work before filing.
-If you file the
+Wait until you have completed the course work before filing.
+If you file the report without completing the

-report without completing the work, you will need to re-file and pay the $50
+work, you will need to re-file and pay the $53 filing fee for a second time, in

-filing fee for a second time, in addition to any late fee that may now be due.
+addition to any late fee that may now be due.

-If I plan to attend a seminar, but have not yet attended it, can I include that
+I plan to attend a seminar, but have not yet attended it, can I include that

 course when I file my CLE compliance report?